reshamas/reshamas.github.io/_posts/2019-11-07-on-receiving-2019-community-leadership-award-from-numfocus.md

 Finally, I want to share some key takeaways I have learned from my work in diversity:
 - Thinking globally is important, imperative and *achievable*.
-- Intersectional (or covariance diversity) (meaning considering more than gender in terms of diversity) is essential and focusing on multiple dimensions of diversity will accordingly move diversity initiatives forward.
+- Intersectional (or covariance diversity) (meaning considering more than gender in terms of diversity) is essential and focusing on multiple dimensions of diversity will accordingly move all diversity initiatives forward.
-- Welcoming and including allies is crucial in moving the needle on diversity outcomes
+- Welcoming and including allies is crucial in moving the needle on diversity outcomes.